-This quick chicken chili recipe is, true to its title, on the table in just 35 minutes.
+This quick chicken chili recipe is, true to its title, fast.
+It’s on the table in just 35 minutes.
 It’s also easy and healthy.
 But that’s not the real reason you and your family will crave it week after week.
 One taste and you’ll understand.
 [Editor’s Note: While this has all the heat of a nice chili, it’s actually more like a soup than a stick-to-your-ribs chili.
 No complaints here.]
 Originally published September 9, 2017.–Angie Zoobkoff

 Quick Chicken Chili